jseguillon/winspray/README.md

 Look at `samples/` dir.
 Choose your infrastrucute or create one.
 Be sure you have an odd number of etcd servers.

-So far, supported vagrant boxes are "generic/centos8" and "generic/debian10"
+So far, knwon working vagrant boxes are "generic/centos8", "generic/debian10"  and "generic/ubuntu1910"

 ## New cluster